SysCall97/AppsComparison/README.md

 ## Data Scraping and Preporcessing
 I've scrapped data using selenium.
 Since there were a lot of data to scrape, so I have to do it by chunks.
 Each of the chunks got 1000 rows and the final dataset got almost `10,000` rows.
 Few data removed since they were corrupted. </br>
-After scraping the data, I've preprocessed them, adding the continents.
+After scraping the data, I've preprocessed them by merging the chunks of data, adding the continents column.

 ## Interesting Findings:
  - Top 3 publishers based on the number of distinct country users are of educational category.